mattvonrocketstein/elixir-microservice-architecture/README.md

 ## Clustering

-Additionally, this architectural skeleton features a lightweight, self-contained approach for automatic registration & clustering of the workers (elixir nodes).
+Additionally, this architectural skeleton features a lightweight, self-contained approach for automatic registration & clustering of the workers (Elixir nodes).
 By self-contained we mean there is no consul to configure, and no zookeeper to install.
 Under the hood a plain docker Redis image is dropped into [docker-compose.yml](docker-compose.yml), with no additional hackery.
 By "lightweight" we mean this registration mechanism is better than a mere toy, but by avoiding the complexity of something like [libcluster](https://github.com/bitwalker/libcluster) we also lose the huge feature set.
 For better our worse, this approach has no hardcoded host lists, no noisy UDP broadcasting, no kubernetes prerequisites, etc.

 Some will object that any networking amongst workers compromises the "purity" of the architecture, since part of the point of command/query separation is leveraging a *principle of isolation* that implies workers should not *need* to communicate.
 That's true, but on the other hand, nothing is forcing them to communicate, and in the real world individual queue-worker types often morph gradually into more significant services in their own right.